appgardenstudios/hyaline/www/content/documentation/02-how-to/03-check-pr.md

 ---
+title: "How To: Check a PR using the Hyaline CLI"
-title: How to check a PR using the Hyaline CLI
+linkTitle: Check a PR using the Hyaline CLI
 purpose: How to check a PR using the Hyaline CLI
 url: documentation/how-to/check-pr
 ---